-It isn’t easy to tell the difference between implantation bleeding and an early period.
-But here are some signs to clue you in to what’s happening.
+It isn’t always easy to tell the difference between implantation bleeding and an early period.

 - Color.
 Implantation bleeding is more likely to be a pinky-brown color.
 Menstrual bleeding, on the other hand, may start off light pink or brown, but it soon changes into crimson red.